 However, because they knew and understood the communities in which their target SMEs were operating, the intermediaries were able to anticipate and largely address challenges.
 With persistent encouragement from trusted people, they were able to bring these SMEs to the table to take advantage of the opportunity on offer.
 They were also able to provide SMEs with the pastoral care and support which was key to their success.

-Flexibility of delivery approach was key
+Flexibility of delivery approach

+Flexibility of approach was key.
 The absence of prescribed outcomes or targets in their implementation models allowed intermediaries the flexibility to adjust to the needs of individual SMEs and empowered them to deliver effectively according to their needs and circumstances.

 In working with their SMEs, intermediaries found that solutions to the problem of digital exclusion may be as much about addressing the lack of knowledge of business fundamentals, hardware, mindsets or just time capacity as about building digital skills.